 Contact information – email and phone number

 What to Expect

-Drop-In appointments are 30 minute sessions where you meet with a counselor, via Zoom, and talk briefly about your concerns.
+Same Day appointments are 30 minute sessions where you meet with a counselor and talk briefly about your concerns.
 Before this session, you will be required to fill in an online form, which will be emailed to you.
 It usually takes about 20 minutes to complete.

-After your Drop-In appointment you will then be scheduled with a counselor for regular sessions which typically last for 50-60 minutes.
+During your Same Day appointment you will be scheduled with a counselor for regular sessions which typically last for 50 minutes.
 This maybe on a weekly or bi weekly basis depending on your counselor’s recommendations.

-If you have had services with CAPS before, please contact us to schedule an appointment.
-You may be directed to Drop-In services if it has been two quarters since you were last seen, or if your counselor is no longer with the team.
+If you have had services with PAWS before, please contact us to schedule an appointment.
+You may be directed to Same Day services if it has been two quarters since you were last seen, or if your counselor is no longer with the team.

 Be an active participant.
 Take an active part in deciding how you want to use your time.
 Give feedback to your counselor and be honest with yourself and your counselor.
 If you do not feel a connection with the counselor you're assigned to, you may request a different counselor.

-Our staff has been trained with the latest HIPAA and FERPAguidelines.
-Communication with your counselor will be kept in confidence and will not, except under the circumstances explained below, be shared with anyone outside of Counseling & Psychological Services, unless you give written authorization.
-CAPS records are not part of your academic record, and no one on or off campus has access to Counseling & Psychological Services records except under extremely rare conditions which are included in the Exceptions to Confidentiality mandated or permitted by law, below.
+Our staff has been trained with the latest HIPAAand FERPA guidelines.
+Communication with your counselor will be kept in confidence and will not, except under the circumstances explained below, be shared with anyone outside of Psychological & Wellness Services, unless you give written authorization.
+PAWS records are not part of your academic record, and no one on or off campus has access to Psychological & Wellness records except under extremely rare conditions which are included in the Exceptions to Confidentiality mandated or permitted by law, below.

 Exceptions to Confidentiality: